fleeksoft/ksoup/README.md

 In this example, `Ksoup.parseGetRequest` fetches and parses HTML content from Wikipedia, extracting and printing news headlines and their corresponding links.

 ## Open source
-Ksoup is an open source project, a Kotlin Multiplatform port of jsoup, distributed under the MIT license.
+Ksoup is an open source project, a Kotlin Multiplatform port of jsoup, distributed under the Apache License, Version 2.0.
 The source code of Ksoup is available on [GitHub](https://github.com/fleeksoft/ksoup).

 ## Development and Support